This post may contain affiliate links. Please see our disclosure policy for more details.

 • Want super fluffy pancakes?
 Use room temperature eggs and milk.
 You can warm up the milk in the microwave in 10 second increments.
 For the eggs, place in a bowl of warm water for 5 minutes.

-How to Make these Pumpkin Oatmeal Pancakes Sweeter
+How to Make these Pancakes Sweeter

-These healthy pumpkin pancakes are not sweet and that's intentional as you can easily top with additional fruit and/or a drizzle of maple syrup.
+These pumpkin oatmeal pancakes are not sweet and that’s intentional as you can easily top with additional fruit and/or a drizzle of maple syrup.
 If looking for a no added sugar alternative, try this date syrup!

 Babies also have a preference for sweets so it’s great to use this “window of opportunity” for them to learn to appreciate other flavors.